 One of the better models comes from the Risk Management Society (RIMS).
-It was developed some ten years ago, but remains in my opinion a simple yet comprehensive view of the seven most important factors that inform risk maturity and that when well implemented should drive an effective approach to managing any risk within your purview.
+It was developed some ten years ago or so, but remains in my opinion a simple yet comprehensive view of the seven most important factors the inform risk maturity and that when well implemented should drive an effective approach to managing any risk within your purview.

 The components of the RIMS model include:

 • Adopting an enterprise-wide approach supported by executive management and which is aligned well with other relevant functions

 • The degree of accountability for managing risk to a detailed appetite and tolerance strategy

 • The degree of discipline applied to using the elements of good root cause analysis